Mansiya V. P.

+In December 2022, Mansiya was elected as one of the 26 members of the council of Kerala Sangeetha Nataka Akademi.

 Early life and education

 Mansiya was born in 1995 in Velluvampuram, Malappuram, to Syed Alavikutty and Amina V. P. She has an elder sister, Rubiya, who is also a dancer.
 During her childhood, Mansiya's father worked abroad in Saudi Arabia, but he supported his wife's interest in having his daughters study traditional dance.
 Alavikutty was not religious, though his wife was Muslim.
 When he returned to India, he worked in a travel agency.
 They raised their daughters with a non-conformist, secular outlook and were open-minded in ensuring that their daughters would receive exposure to varied religious traditions.
 The daughters studied the Quran in a Madrasah and were taught from both Hindu and Christian religious texts at home.

 Both sisters attended public school and Veeran Haji High School.
 Rubiya went on to earn a post graduate degree from Annamalai University of Chidambaram and became a dance teacher.
 Mansiya completed her under-graduate studies at N.S.S College, Manjeri and went on to get a first division M.A. in Bharatnatyam from the University of Madras.